 Is your child a late talker?
 Does he or she not use a lot of words?
-By focusing on using common first words in your every day routines, you can increase your child’s exposure to these words see if he or she will start imitating these words as well.
+By focusing on using common first words in your everyday routines, you can increase your child’s exposure to these words and see if he or she will start imitating these words as well.

-All gone: Say “all gone” after eating, playing with blocks, putting away toys.
+- All gone: Say “all gone” after eating, playing with blocks, and putting away toys.

-Open: Say the word “open” and model the sign for “open” when opening books, doors, the fridge, tops to toys and other objects.
+- Open: Say the word “open” and model the sign for “open” when opening books, doors, the fridge, tops toys, and other objects.

-Eat: Say “eat” before each bite while you eat a meal and to describe what your child is doing during a meal.
+- Eat: Say “eat” before each bite while you eat a meal and describe what your child is doing during a meal.

-Cookie: Say “cookie” while eating cookies, put cookies in a jar, count cookies, pretend to feed a doll a cookie.
+- Cookie: Say “cookie” while eating cookies, put cookies in a jar, count cookies, and pretend to feed a doll a cookie.

-Milk: Say “milk” while drinking, give pretend milk to stuffed animals, point to milk in fridge.
+- Milk: Say “milk” while drinking, give pretend milk to stuffed animals, and point to milk in the fridge.